tesselslate/waywall/doc/01_options_theme.md

 ## Background

-The `background` option determines the color of the background of the waywall window.
+The `background` or `background_png` option determines the background of the waywall window. `background_png` specifies the path to a PNG file, otherwise `background` determines the solid color background.
 The background is only visible while the Minecraft window does not occupy the entire waywall window (e.g. while using Thin BT or boat eye.)

-You may specify either an RGB or RGBA hex color.
+For `background`, you may specify either an RGB or RGBA hex color.
 Different compositors may handle non-opaque background colors differently, and non-opaque colors may not appear correctly if waywall is fullscreened.

 ## Cursor theme